pcarpiom/lj_mixing_rules/README.md

 # lj_mixing_rules
 This script creates combining rules from a set of 12-6/9-6 epsilon/sigma parameters.
-The input file is a .txt with the following four column format: Index LJ-type* Epsilon Sigma (see example below)
+The input file is a .txt with the following format: Index LJ-type* Epsilon Sigma (see example below)
 ```
 8	12	0.0940000	3.1700000
 9	12	0.1220000	3.4700000